nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 In the last picture, we are using transactions to make sure that all the steps of **Component 1** happen in order before all the steps of **Component 2**.
 This avoids any _stale read_ and makes sure that every component always has an up to date view of the world before doing any change.
 You can stop holding your breath now, Julius!

-In the rest of this article, we will zoom in more on race conditions in the context of Node.js and we will see some other approaches that can allow to deal with them.
+In the rest of this article, we will zoom in more on race conditions in the context of Node.js and we will see some other approaches that can allow dealing with them.

 ## Can we have race conditions in Node.js?

 It is a common misconception to think that Node.js does not have race conditions because of its single-threaded nature.
-While it is true that in Node.js you would not have multiple threads competing for resources, you might still end up with events belonging to different logical transactions being executed in a order that might result in _stale reads_ and generate a race condition.
+While it is true that in Node.js you would not have multiple threads competing for resources, you might still end up with events belonging to different logical transactions being executed in an order that might result in _stale reads_ and generate a race condition.

 In the example that we illustrated above, we intentionally represented the various events (_read_, _increase_ and _save_) as discrete units.
 Note how the system is never executing more than one event at the same time.
 This is a simple but accurate representation of how the Node.js event loop processes events on a single thread.
-Nonetheless, you can see that there migt be situations where multiple logical transactions (e.g. multiple deposits) are scheduled concurrently on the event loop and the discrete events might end up being intermigled, which results in a race condition.
+Nonetheless, you can see that there might be situations where multiple logical transactions (e.g. multiple deposits) are scheduled concurrently on the event loop and the discrete events might end up being intermingled, which results in a race condition.

 So... **Yes**, we can have race conditions in Node.js!